ajcastanedag/Bikair_Logger_V1/README.md

 ### Data Import
 #### Load File
 The following step is uploading the data.
 This is possible from the `Data Import` tab.
-For that, in t
+In the left corner, there is a `Browse` button.
+By clicking it, you can select the file with the data.
+It is located in the folder of the repository `\Bikair_Logger_V1-main\Data`
 <p>
     <img src="/www/Load data.PNG" />
 </p>

 #### Table Display
+After loading the file, a table with the data will be displayed.
+In the left panel you can select variables and observe some statistics such as the median, quartiles, and the minimum and maximum value. <br>

+The variable selected would work as a starting point for the next steps.
+It could be changed afterward.

 <p>
     <img src="/www/data_import.PNG" />
 </p>

 ### Interactive Map
-In the `Interactive Map` tab you can
+In the `Interactive Map` tab, you can visualize the spatial distribution of the data collected.
+Initially, it would be clear, but you can change the type of visualization to points, lines or raster.

-#### Point View
+#### Points View
+In the Points View, you could visualize each measurement as a point.
+In the right panel, the display could be adjusted to your preferences by the following options.
+* Choose the range of points
+* Select a variable
+* Pick a color palette
+* Change the size of the points
+* Reduce the opacity
+* Modify the legend

 <p>
     <img src="/www/points.PNG" />